fourminute/Fluffy/README.md

 <b>PyUSB Not Found and I've followed all the steps!</b>

-Answer: **Fluffy only works with Python 3 32-bit version.** Also be ensure no previous versions of Python are installed.
+Answer: **Fluffy only works with Python 3 32-bit version.** Also ensure that no previous versions of Python are installed.
 If necessary, uninstall them.
 For example, if you have Python 3.6.6 and Python 3.7.2 installed at the same time Fluffy may throw this error.

 <b>What kind of cable does the Switch use?</b>